umarfaruq43/requirement-analysis/README.md

 ✅ **Key Goal:** To establish a shared understanding between stakeholders and the development team, minimizing risks of miscommunication and ensuring successful project execution.

+## 🌟 Why is Requirement Analysis Important?

+Requirement Analysis is a **critical phase** in the Software Development Lifecycle (SDLC) because it lays the groundwork for building successful systems.
+Here are three key reasons why it is essential:

+1. **Clarity and Alignment**
+   - Ensures that all stakeholders (clients, users, and developers) have a shared understanding of the system requirements.
+   - Reduces ambiguity by documenting needs in a clear and structured manner.

+2. **Risk Reduction**
+   - Identifies potential challenges, constraints, and gaps early in the process.
+   - Minimizes costly rework and delays by addressing issues before development begins.

+3. **Efficient Resource Utilization**
+   - Provides a solid roadmap for the project, enabling better planning of time, budget, and manpower.
+   - Ensures that developers focus on building features that directly support business and user needs.